JeffDCorbett/100-days-of-code/log.md

 I'm using (and learning) the IDE Webstorm which is very good at pointing out the differences between conventions.
 A quick look at
 tomorrow's lesson involves refactoring the arrays.
 It's hard to stop for the night, but it's family time.

+### Day 3: April 18, 2021

+**Today's Progress**: Continued with work on arrays, functions, and iteration.
+Added parallel arrays to find the best cost for the highest score.

+- bubbles.html

+**Thoughts**: I struggled with the logic a bit on connecting the dots between the parallel arrays in the getMostCostEffectiveSolution function.
+For the most part my head just wasn't in it today, but I did manage to get through with a little Google assistance.
+I expanded on the example a bit by displaying the cost in the final result.

+Currently, everything I'm coding is going into my [Battleship](https://github.com/JeffDCorbett/battleship) project, which I do not like, but I'm assuming these extra examples will play a role in the game at some point.